-- We evaluated management's methodology to estimate the year-end accrued customer marketing costs, in particular the use of historical trends. - Auditing the completeness and measurement We tested the completeness and accuracy of the underlying data by agreeing key terms of the promotional programmes to the executed sales agreements on a sample basis.
+- We evaluated management's methodology to estimate the year-end accrued customer marketing costs, in particular the use of historical trends. - Auditing the completeness and measurement of the accrued customer marketing costs is complex and judgemental, particularly in relation to promotional programmes where

+We tested the completeness and accuracy of the underlying data by agreeing key terms of the promotional programmes to the executed sales agreements on a sample basis.
 We also compared accrued customer marketing costs to subsequent cash settlements on a sample basis. - We performed analytical procedures on the ratio of accrued customer marketing costs to relevant data such as gross revenue to identify any potential outliers and tested material unusual or unexpected journal entries. - We analysed the historical reversals and ageing of the accrued customer marketing costs, to identify potential management bias in the estimate of the year-end accrual and considered any changes in the business environment that would warrant changes in the methodology. - We also evaluated the disclosures provided in the consolidated financial statements related to these promotional programmes.